 Mr Jason Yeap OAM, a member of the Believe campaign board, is a Malaysian-born lawyer and entrepreneur who was also concerned about the lack of visibility of Asian-Australians in public life.
 Funding commenced in December 2013 with his donation of $250,000, which will support a five-year programme of research.
 Professor Kee is planning applications for additional funding, especially to engage researchers in Canada, New Zealand, and the United States to understand Asian communities throughout the Pacific Rim.

 The current research programme involves multiple projects.
-Research on Asian-Australians working in higher education is awaiting ethics approval.
 A second stream looks at the demography of Australians of Asian ancestry.
-"In time," says Professor Kee, "there will be a volume that provides a factual account of this growing and diversifying segment of Australian society."
+“In time”, says Professor Kee, “there will be a volume that provides a factual account of this growing and diversifying segment of Australian society.”